the blog

 The Cognitive Capacity of Sustained Attention

-Sustained attention refers to the ability to maintain attentional focus on relevant stimuli with repeated presentation over extended periods of time.
-It is the ability to direct and focus cognitive activity on specific stimuli.
-In children with attention difficulties,...
+Check out the downloadable resource for this area of executive functioning to support your learning!
+Sustained Attention Sustained attention refers to the ability to maintain attentional focus on relevant stimuli with repeated presentation over extended periods of...

 My Results From Applying the Feedback Fix